 Secondary Glazing City of London | Square Mile Noise Reduction EC1-EC4

 The City of London's residential population has grown rapidly, but the Square Mile was never designed for quiet living.
-24-hour construction, HVAC plant noise from neighbouring commercial buildings, early-morning deliveries, and the A40/A1 approach corridors create a challenging acoustic environment.
 Our secondary glazing serves both the Barbican Estate and the growing number of City-fringe residential conversions.

 Construction & HVAC